 Avoid filling your cart with bottled water

-There is canned and dried fruits.
+There are canned and dried fruits.
 A lot of people are familiar with the prepackaged varieties that are in the middle aisles of the grocery store.
-If a store has a bulk foods section then their may be bulk dried fruits that get overlooked by those that are used to that prepackaged convenience.
+If a store has a bulk foods section then there may be bulk dried fruits that get overlooked by those that are used to that prepackaged convenience.
 Part of this depends on how soon you are getting to that store.
-At some point someone is going to start noticing what is left and that is not going to be there either.
+At some point, someone is going to start noticing what is left and that is not going to be there either.